 After uninstalling Chrome, you can optionally remove your personal data to complete the cleanup.

-The commands below permanently delete your Google Chrome user data including bookmarks, saved passwords, browsing history, cookies, extensions, and settings.
+These commands permanently delete your Google Chrome user data including bookmarks, saved passwords, browsing history, cookies, extensions, and settings.
 Export any data you want to keep before proceeding.
 This action cannot be undone.

 APT installs store data in ~/.config/ and ~/.cache/: